SamShanWang/SamShanWang.github.io/docs/en/products/biblememory/biblememory.md

 Bible Memory Helper helps you memorize bible verses efficiently and firmly.

 Features:
-1. Learn by flashcard mode, which is convenient for you to self-detect and make your memory more efficient and solid.
+1. Learn verses by flashcard mode, which is convenient for you to self-detect and make your memory more efficient and solid.
-2. Use the Spaced Repetition algorithm to schedule the verses you need to study or review each day automatically.
+2. Beat the forgetting curve with spaced repetition.
+Use spaced repetition algorithm to schedule the verses you need to study or review each day automatically.
 3. Keep track of your mastery of each verse, so you can see at a glance what you are not familiar with or what you are familiar with.